Randall Made Model 23 Gamemaster Knife

 Company founder Bo Randall passed on in 1989 and his son Gary and his sons now run the company.
 New employees are added only occasionally, because it is difficult to find people willing to engage in the long process of apprenticeship required.

 Randall blades hold their edge very well and the shape allows sharpening with conventional whetstones.
 A hard Arkansas stone is ideal for touching-up the edge.
-The cutting edge is honed at a 20-degree angle for cutting skin and flesh.
+The main cutting edge is honed at a 20-degree angle for cutting skin and flesh.

 Model 23 Gamemaster Specifications